 The conduct must be criminal in nature or a matter for which an officer could be dismissed.

-You can make a protected disclosure about SRW or its board members, officers or employees by contacting IBAC on the contact details provided below.
+You can make a public interest disclosure about SRW or its board members, officers or employees by contacting IBAC on the contact details provided below.

-Please note that SRW is not able to receive protected disclosures.
+Please note that SRW is not able to receive public interest disclosures.

 How can I access SRW’s procedures for the protection of persons from detrimental action?

-SRW has established procedures for the protection of persons from detrimental action in reprisal for making a protected disclosure about SRW] or its employees.
+SRW has established procedures for the protection of persons from detrimental action in reprisal for making a public interest disclosure about SRW or its employees.
 You can access SRW’s procedures on this website.